-Kusto founded Kazpetrol Group (KPG) in 2005 with the goal of becoming a leading oil and gas producer
+Kusto founded Kazpetrol Group (KPG) with the goal of becoming a leading oil and gas producer

 “We came to an area that literally had nothing on it.